 What happens during cervical disc replacement?

-Cervical disc replacement is usually performed under general anaesthetic.
+Cervical disc replacement is usually performed under general anaesthesia.
 The procedure can take several hours.
 Your surgeon will make an incision (cut) in the side or front of your neck.
-They will carefully access the disc to be replaced and remove it.
+They will carefully assess the disc to be replaced and remove it.
 A surgical implant will be inserted to replace the diseased disc.
-Your incision will be closed with stitches and a small dressing will cover your wound.
+Your incision will be closed with stitches, and a small dressing will cover your wound.
 You may need to wear a neck collar.

 After cervical disc replacement

-Immediately after your surgery you will be taken to the recovery area.
+Immediately after your surgery, you will be taken to the recovery area.
 Staff will monitor your blood pressure, heart rate and breathing.
-If you are in any pain be sure and tell the recovery room staff.
+If you are experiencing any pain, please tell the recovery room staff.
 When you are stable, a nurse will take you to your room.

-Once you are back in your room, our nursing team will continue to check on you to make sure you are recovering well.
+Once you return to your room, our nursing team will continue to monitor your progress to make sure you are recovering well.
 After you’ve recovered from any effects of the anaesthetic, you can have something to eat and drink.
-Be sure and tell us if you are in any pain.
+Please let us know if you are experiencing any pain.

-Within a few hours we will help you get out of bed and begin moving around on your own.
-You may need to spend 1 night in hospital.
+Within a few hours, we will help you get out of bed and begin moving around on your own.
+You may need to spend 1 night in the hospital.

-Before you leave hospital a physiotherapist will show you how to go about your daily routine without putting any stress on your neck.
+Before you leave the hospital, a physiotherapist will show you how to go about your daily routine without putting any stress on your neck.
 There may be restrictions on bending or lifting.

 Going home after cervical disc replacement